priyanshukumar397/icecream-project/README.md

 ## Overview

-Icecream makes hardware one less thing to worry about by offering a seamless infrastructure for Conversational Al, allowing you to focus on what truly matters-creating a great user experience for your users.

-Icecream comes prebuilt with firmware and hardware to build your conversational AI Device.
+Icecream makes hardware one less thing to worry about by offering a seamless infrastructure for Conversational Al, Icecream comes prebuilt with firmware and hardware to build your conversational AI Device.
 Press the Home button to talk to a customizable voice assistant, Icecream also comes with a customizable button to trigger a custom action, this could be taking notes or giving you pro-active feedback as you go about your daily life or anything above and beyond.

 ## Key Features